Travelling with a baby

 Birthday celebration: mum’s moments to be counted on one hand, therefore feeling even more special – dad is this a strategy? 😉 15 minutes of outdoors jacuzzi, 20 minutes of reading Alain de Botton in front of our charming cottage; 20 minutes aroma therapy bath; 30 minutes sipping local cider seeing sunset from crisp bedsheets.

-Areas of improvement: difficult to find much for Calcot Manor.
+Areas of improvement: difficult to find much for Calcot Manor with kids and in general.
 Nursery is great and the props are numerous.
 The personnel is friendly and comes across very well trained.
 Kids kit is impressive, including bath toys, books, colouring set, their own toiletries and bathrobes – first class for little ones included.
 Real areas of improvement for the parents though: book massage earlier rather than impromptu and stick longer to the Manor’s baby & toddler services.

-Next year birthday resolution: lovely toddler goes to his regular Montessori creche, mum goes to Mandarin Oriental spa like for half a day or books ahead the massages at Calcot Manor; spends a bit less time with her lovely boys and more time with her problematic self.
-Who knows, this time round maybe she’ll have the energy to actually go to Heston Blumenthal rather than just book it 3 months in advance and then cancel it.
+Next year birthday resolution: I book ahead massages and spa day at Calcot Manor; spend a bit less time with my lovely boys and more time with my neglected self.
+Who knows, next time round maybe I’ll have the energy to actually go to Heston Blumenthal rather than just book it 3 months in advance and then cancel it ?